Cheesemantice/SpoutcraftMod/README.md

 Use classpath of module: SpoutcraftMod (IntelliJ-only)
 ```

+## Build
+__Note:__ If you do not have [Gradle](http://www.gradle.org) installed you can use the gradlew files included with the project in place of 'gradle' in the following command(s).
+If you are using Git Bash, Unix or OS X then use 'gradlew'.
+If you are using Windows then use 'gradlew.bat'.

+Run `gradle build`

+This will produce a compiled JAR file for SpoutcraftMod in `SpoutcraftMod/build/libs` that includes the dependencies needed for it to run.

 ## Contributing
 We're always happy to have people contribute to the project.
 Just make sure you follow these guidelines!